ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

   or a  ``MeshObjectPlot`` instance to the plotter.
 You can override this method to add your own meshes or objects to the plotter in a manner that fits the way that you want to represent the meshes.

 * Another use case is the need to have custom button functionalities for your library.
-For example, you many want buttons for hiding or showing certain objects.
+For example, you may want buttons for hiding or showing certain objects.
 To add custom buttons to the plotter, you use the implementable interface provided by the ``PlotterWidget`` class.

-Some practical examples of how to use the ``PlotterInterface`` class are included in some PyAnsys libraries, such as `PyAnsys Geometry <https://github.com/ansys/pyansys-geometry/pull/959>_`.
+Some practical examples of how to use the ``PlotterInterface`` class are included in some PyAnsys libraries, such as `PyAnsys Geometry <https://github.com/ansys/pyansys-geometry/pull/959>`_.